What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 Watch out

 The "cheap sea freight" search you might be running often refers to base ocean rates only.
-Total landed cost is usually 1.5 to 2x the base ocean rate once all five layers above are included.
+Total landed cost is usually 1.5 to 2 times the base ocean rate once all five layers above are included.

 Container Sizes and Capacity